Healthcare Oversight Commission Failure in Oslo: Manipulation and Deception

 Through a phone call, the head of the Control Commission, Elisabeth Grøndahl, confirmed that the decision was delivered immediately after the committee meeting to lawyer Erlend Liaklev Andersen.
 Later, via SMS, Grøndahl informed the affected person to contact the relevant lawyer for updates.

-These messages came after a series of repeated emails from the affected person, following unjustified silence, but Grøndahl failed to respond from the committee meeting date on September 11, 2025, until November 6, 2025, when a follow-up message was sent after a deliberate delay.
+These messages came after a series of repeated emails from the affected person, following unjustified silence, but Grøndahl failed to respond from the committee meeting date on September 11, 2025, until November 6, 2025, when a follow up message was sent after a deliberate delay.

 This illustrates how difficult it is to achieve transparency and formal follow up from the commission.